storybuilder-org/StoryCAD/ROADMAP.md

 with a Microsoft internal error.
 This is being researched by Microsoft as incident 2206130040005500.

-As soon as the incident is resolved, we'll have StoryBuilder available for free download from the Store.

 ## Add an Autosave Feature (#351)